datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 A few things to keep in mind when making tables is that it's best to:
 * Limit the number of digits in the table
 * Include a caption
-* When possible, keep it simiple.
+* When possible, keep it simple.

 ![Table](images/00_intro_visualization/00_dataviz_intro_visualization-16.png)